LukaszNowakPL/react-bootstrap-tools/README.md

 http://localhost:3000/
 ```

 Development server uses Demo app stored on `src/demo/index.tsx`.
-You can import there any of examples stored on sub-folders of `src/lib/examples/` folder.
+You can import any of examples stored on sub-folders of `src/lib/examples/` folder.
 You'll find commented option how to preview `BasicExample` of each component on `src/demo/App.tsx` file.

 ### Folder structure